mmochtak/jekyll-now/_posts/2020-12-29-sentenceR.md

 ---

 <img src="/images/logo_sentencer.png" style="max-width:100%;" height="139" align="right">
-**sentenceR** is a language-agnostic utility designed for sentence tokenization of a raw text.
+**sentenceR** is a language-agnostic utility designed for sentence tokenization of raw text.
 Using the UDPipe POS tagging pipeline, the package automatically extracts sentences with their appropriate indexes (hence the “crowbar” logo as a reference to extraction).
 The package works with any of the 100+ language models natively provided by UDPipe package.

 ## Overview
 Working on languages other than English is for many programmers interested in NLP a real obstacle requiring investing a lot of precious time in developing language-specific pre-processing tools.
 This process of “reinventing wheel” is necessary especially when it comes to applications that need to be fast, efficient, and accurate.
-For many projects, however, this initial investment does not make sense, especially if it comes to testing and development.
+For many projects, however, this initial investment of time and resources does not make sense, especially if it comes to testing and development.
 SentenceR is a package that focuses on streamlining at least part of this hassle when it comes to sentence tokenization and lemmatization.
 The motivation for putting together this package has come from my own experience while working on text processing of textual data from low-resourced languages.
 Although resources available for R users working on textual data have become very popular in the recent years, their primary focus still remains on English with other languages being far behind in terms of development and implementation.

 The package is intended for use especially with non-English languages that are under-resourced in terms of standardized tools.
 The approach is not particularly fast as the pipeline relies on full POS tagging done by UDPipe package but it provides a reliable option for programmers working on small corpora of various origins (typically social scientists) who need a simple pre-processing tool for extracting sentence-level tokens and their higher n-grams.
 For the convenience, the main function provides several control arguments for cleaning the raw text as well as extracting its lemmatized form for further processing.